C0deDaedalus/Multi-Language-Game-of-Nim/README.md

 ## How it would help

-Game of Nim will be written in as many languages as possible.
+`Game of Nim will be written in as many languages as possible`.
 So that For any language, a beginner may know basic things such as :

 1. Tools - IDE, Compiler/Interpreter for Language.